Oil steadies after Friday's falls, but trade disputes still weigh

-SINGAPORE (Reuters) - Oil markets stabilized on Monday after slumping around 2 percent last Friday on the back of concerns of an intensifying trade dispute between the United States and China, as well as increased U.S. drilling activity.
+SINGAPORE, April 9 (Reuters) - Oil markets stabilised on Monday after slumping around 2 percent last Friday on the back of concerns of an intensifying trade dispute between the United States and China, as well as increased U.S. drilling activity.

 Oil prices fell about 2 percent on Friday after U.S. President Donald Trump threatened new tariffs on China, reigniting fears of a trade war between the world’s two largest economies that could hurt global growth.